DesignPatternsPHP/DesignPatternsPHP/README.md

 ## using Docker (optional)

-You can optionally run tests using [Docker for Mac, Windows or Linux](https://docs.docker.com/compose/install/).
+You can optionally build and browse the documentation using [Docker for Mac, Windows or Linux](https://docs.docker.com/compose/install/).

 Just run:

 ```bash
 $ docker-compose up
 ```

+Go to [http://localhost:8080/README.html](http://localhost:8080/README.html) to read the generated documentation.

 To only install the dependencies, use `docker-compose` like this: